 Empennage "Nudge", February 22, 1929, Grand Central Air Terminal (Source: Underwood)

 Tomlinson's second visit at Tucson was on Thursday, March 7, 1929.
 This time he flew the Ford 4-AT-B, NC7117.
 He carried six unidentified passengers across the El Paso to Los Angeles itinerary.
-He noted in the Remarks column of the Register, "from Mexico City".
+He noted in the Remarks column of the Register, "from Mexico City."

 Newark Star-Eagle, December 27, 1929 (Source: NASM)

-In 1930, Tomlinson married Virginia Sullivan, a writer, whose work you can find referenced online in several places.
+On January 18, 1930, Tomlinson married Virginia Clare Sullivan, a writer, whose work you can find referenced online in several places.
 Her prose appeared in popular magazines, and her stories were serialized in Sunday papers.
 Notice of their wedding, left, cited the best man as Register pilot and Pacific flyer Art Goebel.
 The bruising that Goebel and Sullivan (recall the February 23, 1929 article, above) received just a year earlier didn't seem to cloud their enthusiasm for the ceremony, which occurred about a year after the incident.

-Maddux, which, after a series of mergers, grew into Transcontinental & Western Air (TWA), kept Tomlinson in their employ as assistant to the president of TWA, 1931-1934.
+Continuing, Maddux Airlines, which, after a series of mergers, grew into Transcontinental & Western Air (TWA), kept Tomlinson in their employ as assistant to the president of TWA, 1931-1934.
 During 1934-35, as indicated in his NASM biographical folder, his responsibility was "Airline Pilot, TWA, Inc." and from 1935-1935, "Asst. to V.P.
 Operations."

 From 1936-37, he was "Test Pilot TWA, Inc. & North American, Inc." His assignments at TWA during the 1930's took Tomlinson on many high altitude weather flights and transcontinental speed records with company aircraft.
 TWA had a reputation as a "pilot's" and "engineer's" airline, and was conspicuous in the 1930s for pioneering superior equipment and operating techniques.